 Does the Vantage V2 guide me during the running test?

 The Running Performance Test is a speed-guided test, which means that you must follow the target speed as precisely as possible.
-To keep the right pace, Polar Vantage V2 has a speedometer as visible aid and vibration/audio signals warn you whether you are going too fast or slow.
+To keep the right pace, Polar Vantage V2 has a speedometer as a visible aid, and vibration/audio signals warn you whether you are going too fast or slow.

-A weak signal is given when the difference between the current and target speed is more than ±1 km/h (60 min/km).
-This is followed by a stronger signal if the difference exceeds ±2 km/h (30 min/km).
+A weak signal is given when the current and target speed difference is more than ±1 km/h (60 min/km).
+If the difference exceeds ±2 km/h (30 min/km), a stronger signal follows this.

 If your speed varies more than ± 3 km/h (20 min/km), the test is automatically aborted unless the target speed is restored within 10 seconds.